 Whoa!
-How do I measure these money metrics??
+How do I measure these money metrics on Etsy??

 If you’re paying attention, you’ll notice that I’ve got a lot of hard hitting business metrics in there – dropping terms like average transaction value and profitability.
 And you’ll know that those can be hard to measure in Google Analytics, for an Etsy shop.
 But that highlights an important part of this “success defining” process: it’s not about the tool, it’s about your business!

 Define the metrics that really matter.
 Work out how to measure them later.
 (Even if that means doing it by hand.)

 Put it all together & watch your progress

 BONUS WORKSHEET: Grab a free worksheet for the 6 steps below as part of my free Google Analytics course.
 Get started now!

 1. Write it down

 List your success metrics on a piece of paper (TIP: go landscape!).

 How often will you check in?
 Weekly, monthly, quarterly, 6 monthly or annually?
 Can you automate some of these numbers in a dashboard or report so you can check more often?
 Write the dates across the top of the page (or do it as you go if you’re checking weekly).

 TIP: The bigger your shop, the more frequently you should check your success metrics.